Subaward Monitoring and Management - D11

 Grants Accounting will consider whether subrecipient audits necessitate adjustment of the University’s financial records and/or subaward terms and conditions.

-As per the terms and conditions of the subaward, each subrecipient will permit OHIO’s sponsor and/or the University Grants Accounting and its auditors/representatives to have access to the subrecipient’s pertinent records and financial statements, as necessary.
+As per the terms and conditions of the subaward, each subrecipient will permit OHIO’s sponsor and/or the University Grants Accounting Office and its auditors/representatives to have access to the subrecipient’s pertinent records and financial statements, as necessary.
 Where it is not possible to obtain this access, alternate solutions may be considered but generally would require the approval of the prime sponsor.

 Grants Accounting will confirm that subrecipients expending $750,000 or more during the subrecipient’s fiscal year in Federal awards have a single or program-specific audit conducted for that year in accordance with 2 CFR 200 Subpart F - Audit Requirements.
 Grants Accounting will identify any material weaknesses or reportable conditions that result from a single audit.